Vizient has ranked Rush University Medical Center #1 for quality among the nation’s most prestigious academic medical centers. Learn more.

 So even though more people are living longer with HIV and AIDS, it's still better to take every possible precaution to prevent infection.

 Truth: While fewer people are dying of AIDS than 30 years ago — both in the U.S. and developing nations — the number of newly diagnosed people remains steady.
 "We have not made a significant dent," Sha says.
-"It's stayed around 50,000 new cases annually in the U.S. for quite a few years now."

 What accounts for the majority of these new cases?
 People who are not aware they are HIV-positive, are not getting treated as a result, and are having unprotected sex.
 Part of the problem is that in the early stages, people with HIV don’t have symptoms and don't look sick, so they don't know they are infected.